 "As far as I know, trying to completely eliminate travel from an area of that size is an unprecedented operation", says Chandy John, former president of the American Society of Tropical Medicine and Hygiene.
 "I'm not aware of anything so drastic in the past."

 The action raises a number of potential problems, including in the area of human rights.
 If you do something like this, procuring health supplies in the city, taking care of the people who are sick in the city, it will be more difficult.
 And the healthy ones left in the city could be more exposed than they would be if they could leave ”.

 The New York Times reports that Wuhan had been waiting for medical care for some time: the first outbreaks date back to the end of December, and some patients were sent home without careful examination or treatment and that some residents had limited access to fresh food because many shops and markets were closed on Chinese New Year.

-Experts say (with good reason) that in a city as big as Wuhan, with a population of over 11 million, some people may still find a way to leave.
-And they may not want to tell others where they come from, which may make it more difficult to search for potential infections.
+Experts say (rightly) that in a city as large as Wuhan, with a population of over 11 million, some people may still find ways to leave.
+And they may not want to tell others where they come from, which may make it more difficult to find potential infections.

 Quarantine Chinese cities: the pros

 On the other hand, he says Chandy John, “The outbreak of the epidemic is still relatively recent, and therefore travel restriction could be an effective way to contain it, especially as Wuhan appears to be an important transportation and travel hub in China.